-The National Suicide Prevention Lifeline is a free, confidential 24/7 phone line that connects individuals in crisis with trained counselors across the United States.
+The 988 Suicide & Crisis Lifeline is a free, confidential 24/7 phone line that connects individuals in crisis with trained counselors across the United States.

 You don’t have to be suicidal or in crisis to call the Lifeline.
 People call to talk about lots of things: substance abuse, economic worries, relationships, sexual identity, illness, getting over abuse, depression mental and physical illness, and loneliness.
-Here’s more about the National Suicide Prevention Lifeline:
+Here’s more about the 988 Suicide & Crisis Lifeline:

 - You are not alone in reaching out.
 In 2018, more than 2.2 million people called the Lifeline.

 - The Lifeline is funded and managed by SAMHSA.
 The Lifeline is a network of over 150 crisis centers nationwide.

 - Calls to the Lifeline are routed to the nearest crisis center for connections to local resources for help.